 Canada’s vaccine agreements: A strategy to cover all bases

 Vaccines typically take years of research and testing before getting into people’s arms.
-The race for a safe and effective COVID-19 vaccine began within hours of researchers releasing the genetic sequence of the coronavirus in January 2020.
-The most optimistic scenario for the development of viable vaccines was thought to be late summer to fall 2021, but many warned that the world would need to wait much longer.
+When the genetic sequences for COVID-19 were released in January 2020, researchers around the world raced to develop safe and effective COVID-19 vaccines.
+The most optimistic scenario for the development of viable vaccines was thought to be late summer 2021, but many warned that it would take much longer.

 Based on the advice of experts, Canada adopted a sweeping vaccine strategy to supply everyone in Canada with the most promising COVID-19 vaccines.
 At the time, it was unknown which vaccines would be successful or when.